Wesleyan-Media-Project/fb_agg_reports_import/README.md

 You need to modify the `/home/username/FB_reports/Logs` part with the directory you want to save the report file at.
 The `nohup` command (the name stands for "no hanging up") tells the operating system that the command/script should continue to run even when the user closes their terminal window.
 The `&`​ at the end instructs the shell to put the process into the background (without that, you won't be able to do anything with the CLI prompt since the shell will be waiting for your process to finish.).
 These are optional parts of the command.
 Once done, you gone open your report file to investigate whether your code ran successfully.

 #### 6a.
 Insert Lifelong report to BigQuery
 If you wish to upload the lifelong report to MySQL, you need to run the R command for the `fb_lifelong_upload.R` file.
-Different then other files, this will also instert the report to BigQuery as a table.
+Different than other files, this will also instert the report to BigQuery as a table.

-Keep in mind that, this code requires the GCP Service Account Key File in the same location with your R file.
+Keep in mind that this code requires the GCP Service Account Key File in the same location with your R file.
 Make sure you have this JSON file.
 After running the code, you should be able to see that the BigQuery table for the lifelong report is populated with data from the report you downloaded.